ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/LinearRegression/ReceptiveFieldSimpleCell/README.md

 Ensure you have Bonsai 2.9 installed on your system.
 You will also need to have the [uv Python environment manager](https://docs.astral.sh/uv/) installed.
 You can bootstrap the Python environment by running `uv sync` in the example directory.

-### Dependencies

-If you used the bootstrapping method, you dont have to worry about the package dependencies, as these should be already installed.
-However, if creating a new environment or integrating into an existing one, you will need to install the following packages:

-* Bonsai - System v2.8.1
-* Bonsai - ML LinearDynamicalSystems v0.2.0
-* Bonsai - ML Visualizers v0.2.0

 ### Dataset

 The data for this example was generously provided by the authors of "Touryan, J., Felsen, G., & Dan, Y. (2005).
 Spatial structure of complex cell receptive fields measured with natural images.
 Neuron, 45(5), 781-791."